Skip to main content

 Relationship Between Diabetes and Kidney Disease

-Responsible for about 44 percent of cases, diabetes is the leading cause of CKD.
-A healthy kidney works to remove waste, toxins, and excess fluids from your blood to keep you healthy.
+1 in 3 adults with diabetes may have CKD.* A healthy kidney works to remove waste, toxins, and excess fluids from your blood to keep you healthy.
 However, over time, diabetes can damage the blood vessels and the filtering system in your kidneys, preventing them from filtering your blood the way they are supposed to.
 Fortunately, there are several measures you can take to slow the progression and preserve kidney function, such as controlling your blood sugar levels and maintaining a well-balanced diet.

 High Blood Sugar and Kidney Disease